DevelopersGuild/zombie-ninja-attack-craft/Assets/NGUI/ReadMe - 3.6.8.txt

 - NEW: UISlider now has horizontal and vertical styles.
 - NEW: Selected widgets now have their gizmos colored green.
 - FIX: UISlider now uses the collider's bounds instead of the target's bounds.
-- FIX: Sliced sprite will now behave better when scaled with all pivot points, not just top-left.
+- FIX: Sliced sprite will now behave better when scaled with all pivot Coins, not just top-left.

 1.25:
 - NEW: Added a UIGrid script that can be used to easily arrange icons into a grid.